Rembrandt Watercolor Review, Color Chart, Lightfast Test for Tubes, Pan Sets, Special Effects Water Colour

 Greenish Umber PBr8 is a very rare manganese brown pigment not typically offered in watercolor.
 It is lightfast and should not be confused with NBr8, a natural peat soil based Vandyke Brown which fades.
 While this pigment is slightly weak, particularly when compared with PBr7 Burnt Umber, it does have a special color separating effect that can be brought out in wet washes or with the salt texture trick.
 It can look like a cool brown, separating from warm brown with flecks of grayish deep brown-black.
 This can be particularly interesting in forced back-runs / blooms / cauliflower wet to dry washes.
 If you're a collector of rare pigments, or can appreciate subtle pale browns in landscapes or botanical work, this may be of interest.

-Spinel Grey is a rare deep black color made from pigment PBk26 that I have not found in any other paint.
-This Manganese Ferrite Black based pigment is a true black, with very little warm or cool bias.
+Spinel Grey is a rare deep black color made from pigment PBk26 that I have only seen in one other brand - MaimeriBlu (their "neutral tint" watercolor is nearly identical, no major variation between them).
+PBk26 Manganese Ferrite Black pigment is a true black, with very little warm or cool bias.
 I definitely suggest checking it out if you are a fan of black pigments, as this is an incredibly deep rich matte black that instantly goes to a pitch-black masstone strength with no notable dry shift in just one layer.
 In the swatch card you can see that adding a second layer after dry really doesn't make the value go any darker.
 It's a great ink-replacement for solid black areas that look very smooth with no granulation.
 The fine particles flow off a wet brush with ease, making it an ideal watercolor equivalent for a solid matte gouache-like background.
 A tiny bit can be added to almost any color to help tone it down, much like neutral tint.
 If I were trying to represent deep, pitch black, like a hole or tear into darkness - this is the one I would reach for.
 Unlike the common PBk7 Lamp Black, there is no tendency to slightly lighten or change texture while drying.

 Rembrandt watercolor swatch cards: